Storm damage along Whitewater and Mission Creeks in Sand to Snow National Monument

 Serious caution is advised.
 Many people would be wise to plan trips elsewhere.

 If you do enter the area, leave a trip plan with your trusted contact, be prepared to turn around, carry extra food, and know that your safety is your responsibility.
 The time to make a safety decision is before it’s too late.
-The full extent of the damage along Whitewater and Mission Creeks has not been seen by our organization yet.
-The area is remote and roads accessing the area have been damaged.
-We anticipate that some of our initial response will take place in Spring 2024 and that repair work will take years.

 To skip around this area:

 Consider leaving the trail between Interstate 10 (209.5) or Whitewater Preserve (218.5) and Rainbow Lane (250.2) or Onyx Summit (252.2).
 A limited public transit network exists that may help you travel between Interstate 10 and Big Bear.
 SunLine Transit Agency operates the Commuter Link 220, which stops at Casino Morongo and Beaumont Walmart and reaches the San Bernardino Transit Center.
-Mountain Transit provides service from the San Bernardino Transit Center to Big Bear Lake, and Big Bear City.
+Mountain Transit provides service from the San Bernardino Transit Center to Big Bear Lake and Big Bear City.
 Google Maps' transit feature will help you see these options.

-Originally published:
+Originally published: 2/9/2024, 10:42:28 PM

 Pacific Crest Trail Association